llali/generator-azuredatastudio/README.md

 ## History

+* 1.0.0: Generates a VS Code extension for TypeScript 2.0.3
-* 0.10.x: Generates a Azure Data Studio extension for TypeScript 1.8.10
+* 0.10.x: Generates a VS Code extension for TypeScript 1.8.10

 ## License